 According to the REC, if employers are to successfully address the high level of bad hires (85 per cent) they must accept that hiring the right candidate for the job takes time, and must develop and execute soundly a comprehensive resourcing plan.
 If hiring needs are not properly defined, tested against, and adequately addressed, the proportion of those admitting to bad hires will hit a new record.

 Action points from the report include:

-- Hiring managers should take their time over hiring decision – most regretted decisions are a result of filling the position quickly.
-Look beyond the candidates’ skills and look for traits that match the company values and vision
+- Hiring managers should take their time over hiring decisions – most regretted decisions are a result of filling the position quickly.
+Look beyond the candidates’ skills and look for traits that match the company values and vision.

-To speak to one of our experience recruitment consultants about partnering with Meridian please click here.
+To speak to one of our experienced recruitment consultants about partnering with Meridian, please click here.